12: Just Another Body

 Another question for the great gaping abyss of mysteries, why not.

-“I hate it here.”
+“I frickin hate it here.”

 The door opened, and her room wasn’t empty.

 V stood at the foot of her bed, claw hand glowing just like Doll’s, levitating a pillow and pillow case.
-She yelped as the door turned, the magic glow guttered out, and her bedding dropped.
+She yelped as the door turned, the magic glow guttered out, and Uzi’s bedding dropped.

-Uzi stepped in, and V cringed further.
+The guest stepped in, and the maid cringed further.

 “Hi, Uzi.
 I was just finishing up.
 Sorry.
 And sorry for attacking you.
 It’ll happen again.”